 Eurounison: Merkel and Sarkozy propose new EU treaty

+Patrick Young, executive director of the investment firm DV Advisors, thinks the treaty will be of little – if any – help for the situation with the euro, calling it “another piece of duck tape” put across the currency to hold it together.
 Commenting on the measures announced the analyst lashed out at Merkel and Sarkozy, accusing them of economic incompetence.
 “Merkel really does not have the slightest understanding about economics, banking, finance and things like that,” he said.
 “Neither party has a clue what they are doing.”

 Godfrey Bloom, Member of the European Parliament, also blames France and Germany for the current situation with the euro.
 “The whole euro project was a German horse with a French jockey,” he points out, “nobody else is being mentioned.”
 Bloom, who is even more categorical about the euro, gives the “doomed to failure” project just months before it collapses, saying people the responsible for it should be “sent to prison.”